 Blebs are thought to occur as a result of subpleural alveolar rupture, due to overload of the elastic fibers.

 Pulmonary bullae are, like blebs, cystic air spaces that have an imperceptible wall (less than 1 mm).
-The difference between blebs and bullae is generally considered to be their size, with the cross-over being around 2 cm in diameter.
+The difference between blebs and bullae is generally considered to be their size, with the delimiter being either 1 or 2 cm in diameter, depending on the source.
 Blebs may, over time, coalesce to form bullae 1.

 Pulmonary blebs are not visible on chest x-rays, but can seen on the lung windows of CTs.
 In patients who have had a pneumothorax secondary to a ruptured bleb, it is often difficult, if not impossible to locate since it has decompressed is surrounded by pneumothorax and has deflated adjacent lung.

-Blebs appear as small (<1-2 cm) subpleural air spaces, located most frequently at the lung apices.
+Blebs appear as small (<1 or 2 cm) subpleural air spaces, located most frequently at the lung apices.
 They have thin, almost imperceptible walls.

 Key differential considerations include: